rachael-t/overlook/README.md

 4. Check that it is setup correctly by entering `run npm test` in your terminal.
 All tests should be passing.

 5. In your terminal, run `npm start` and then navigate to `http://localhost:8080/` in your browser.

+6. To log in as a customer, use username: customer[1 - 50] (for example: customer33) and password: overlook2020

+7. To log in as a manager, use username: manager and password: overlook2020